 "The Eighth Rule of Travel states: Never Pass a Bar That Has Your Name On It.
 Other rules include...
 No. 13, Never Ask a Britich Airways Stewardess for Another Glass of Wine Until She's Good and Ready...

 "Outside, I stood under the green neon shamrock and looked up at the sign.
 'McCarthy's,' it said.
 'Hungary's Top Irish Pub'...
 Sod this, I thought.
 Next year I'll go to Ireland."

-~ Have a good story relating to Irish pubs?
+~ Have a good story relating to a bachelor party?
 Email us. ~